OpenConext-Attic/OpenConext-csa/README.md

 - Maven 3
 - MySQL 5.5

+### Setting up a local db

+Make sure you have a local MySQL running with password 'secret' for the root account.
+Create an empty schema named 'csa'.

 ### Building and running

 [Maven 3](http://maven.apache.org) is needed to build and run this project.